Tourism in Canada: Festivals, sporting events and amusement parks

-Canada hosts a wide variety of festivals and events throughout the year, celebrating diverse cultures, music, and arts.
-Popular events include the summer's Montreal Jazz Festival and Calgary Stampede, Winterlude in Ottawa-Gatineau during the winter, and nationwide celebrations for Canada Day.
-Other notable festivals include the Toronto International Film Festival (TIFF), Pride Toronto and Just For Laughs comedy festival.
+Canada has a long tradition of hosting festivals and events throughout the year.
 The industry adds over $33 billion to the country's economy and provides jobs for more than 229,000 people in areas like business events, trade fairs, festivals, and meetings.
+Popular festivals include the summer's Montreal Jazz Festival and Calgary Stampede, Winterlude in Ottawa-Gatineau during the winter, and nationwide celebrations for Canada Day.
+Other notable festivals include the Toronto International Film Festival (TIFF), Vancouver Pride Parade and Just For Laughs comedy festival.
+The Canadian National Exhibition is an annual fair that takes place at Exhibition Place in Toronto with approximately 1.6 million visitors each year, it's Canada's largest annual community event and one of the top fairs in North America.